Vivekkumar437/Tic-Toe-Game/README.md

-This is an TIC TOE GAME Which we ply using pen and paper.
+This is an TIC TOE GAME Which we play using pen and paper.